Technologicat/unpythonic/macro_extras/README.md

    - Perform a first pass to take note of all lambdas that appear in the code *before the expansion of any inner macros*.
 Then in the second pass, *after the expansion of all inner macros*, only the recorded lambdas are transformed.
      - This mechanism distinguishes between explicit lambdas in the client code, and internal implicit lambdas automatically inserted by a macro.
 The latter are a technical detail that should not undergo the same transformations as user-written explicit lambdas.
      - The identification is based on the ``id`` of the AST node instance.
 Hence, if you plan to write your own macros that work together with those in ``unpythonic.syntax``, avoid going overboard with FP.
 Modifying the tree in-place, preserving the original AST node instances as far as sensible, is just fine.
+     - For the interested reader, grep the source code for ``userlambdas``.
    - Support a limited form of *decorated lambdas*, i.e. trees of the form ``f(g(h(lambda ...: ...)))``.
      - The macros will reorder a chain of lambda decorators (i.e. nested calls) to use the correct ordering, when only known decorators are used on a literal lambda.
        - This allows some combos such as ``tco``, ``unpythonic.fploop.looped``, ``curry``.